-We here at UtilityAPI are big fans of Green Button.
-In fact, we are members of the Green Button Alliance and our CEO and Founder, Daniel Roesler, sits on the board.
-We also offer Green Button hosting for interested 3rd parties so they can be listed on the CA IOU websites for data sharing.
-For all of this, there are differences between us and Green Button data.
+At UtilityAPI, we're are big fans of Green Button.
+In fact, we're members of the Green Button Alliance and our CTO and Founder, Daniel Roesler, sits on their Board.
+We offer Green Button hosting for interested 3rd parties so they can be listed on the CA IOU websites for data sharing.
+But there are differences between our data and Green Button data.
 Let's start with defining the two ways one can get data via Green Button.

 Green Button Download My Data

 Green Button Download My Data is a way that utility account holders can download their own usage data from within their online account with the utility.
 Most of the time this comes in the form of a CSV or XML file that includes just basic monthly usage data.
 PDF copies of the bill, Demand, Line Item, TOU breakdown, 3rd Party Supplier, and other types of charges are not included.
 Some utilities offer the ability for account holders to download interval data via this method, but that is rare outside of California.
 Formatting and structure of the data also vary from utility to utility.

 Green Button Connect My Data

 Green Button Connect My Data is a way for utility account holders to share their usage data with authorized 3rd parties via the utility website and their online account.
 The type of data available, its structure/format, and the authorization processes vary greatly from utility to utility.
 Currently only the CA IOUs, National Grid (upstate New York) and ComEd have a Connect My Data process in place.

 This method can work for 3rd parties if they really only need interval data.
 However, they have to go through a rather intense, drawn out process in order to be listed as a 3rd party on the utility website.
 The process can be cumbersome and frustrating for utility account holders to go through as well.